Chase Sapphire Preferred® Card Review November 2024

 What we think

 If you’re in the market for a general travel credit card, the Chase Sapphire Preferred® Card tops our list.
-Combining a low $95 annual fee, perks like a $50 annual hotel credit and generous rewards in useful categories, this card meets the brief for most travelers.
+Combining a low $95 annual fee, perks like a $50 annual hotel credit, an exceptional welcome bonus, and generous rewards in useful categories, this card meets the brief for most travelers.

 One of the key perks of the Sapphire Preferred is its point-redemption rate— points are worth 1.25 cents each when redeemed for travel through Chase Travel℠ and 1 cent each for cash back.
 Unlike other travel cards, you can enjoy the flexibility of choosing what to do with your points.